Sumon-DevCoder/meeting-room-booking-client/README.md

 # Meeting Room Booking Service

 A comprehensive Meeting Room Booking Service that allows users to book services online, manage their bookings through a secure dashboard, and process payments using AmarPay.
-The service is built using modern technologies such as React, TypeScript, Redux, NextUI, Tailwind CSS, Node.js, Express, MongoDB, and Cloudinary for image hosting.
+The service is built using modern technologies such as React, TypeScript, Redux, NextUI, Tailwind CSS, Node.js, Express, MongoDB, and Imgbb for image hosting.

 ## Live URL